thengo1/COMS4995/README.md

 2. Never forced in and always data-secure

-Sap Au will always allow users to back out  without loss of access to data.
+Sap Au will always allow users to back out anytime, without loss of access to data.

 3. Free-to-build